-Attendees of the weekly meditation group I host in Brooklyn have occasionally asked me for reading recommendations, so I put together this loose “canon.”
-I hope it will be useful to those looking to survey the landscape of contemporary Vajrayana Buddhism, especially the flavor of Vajrayana that is generally pursued in Evolving Ground.
+Attendees of the weekly meditation group I host in Brooklyn sometimes ask me for reading recommendations, so I put together this loose canon.
+I hope it will be useful to those looking to survey the landscape of contemporary Vajrayana Buddhism, especially the unique flavor of Vajrayana that is happening in Evolving Ground.

 “Core” Evolving Ground Texts

 Opening Awareness: A Guide to Finding Vividness in Spacious Clarity, by Charlie Awbery.
 A primer on Evolving Ground’s foundational meditation practice, which is derived from the Tibetan Buddhist practice shi-ne.
-This would have been extremely useful to me when I was first starting (it was only published last year), and is useful to me now.
-Very unusual for a meditation book in the extent to which it takes a non-linear but systematic approach.
-More of a cookbook than a roadmap.
+This would have saved me at least a year of trial and error if it had been available when I first started meditating.
+It’s the only practice book I know that takes an approach both systematic and non-linear—more like a cookbook than a roadmap.
+There should be more like it.

 Vividness, by David Chapman.
-A general introduction to Vajrayana and arguments for why it could be a good fit for contemporary life.
-Sometimes dated, in that it was begun well before Evolving Ground existed and is often trying to meme something like it into existence.
-But excellent, both as a description of Vajrayana and as a historical critique of the last phase of Western Buddhism.
+A general introduction to Vajrayana and arguments for why it’s a good fit for contemporary circumstances.
+David started this project well before Evolving Ground existed, and you can read it as an attempt to meme something like it into existence (which worked).
+Excellent both as a description of Vajrayana and as a critique of the last phase of Western Buddhism, which he calls “consensus Buddhism.”
 It’s the main non-practice text I recommend for people new to these ideas.
-(For a bit of context, David and Charlie are married.)
+(For context, David and Charlie are married.)

 Buddhism for Vampires, by David Chapman.
-Approaches Vajrayana and specifically shadow work (the practice of including and incorporating rejected aspects of experience) in a more playful/gruesome style, via a vampire novel and commentary.
+Approaches Vajrayana and specifically shadow work (the practice of working with and integrating rejected aspects of experience) in a playful and gory style, via a vampire novel and commentary.

 Meaningness, by David Chapman.
 A non-religious presentation of some of the same ideas.
-(I’m not sure whether David would describe this book as Vajrayana or Dzogchen—I suspect he wouldn’t—but there are undeniable parallels and connections.)
-Specifically, provides clear and cogent arguments for why nihilism (“nothing really matters”) and eternalism (“there is a single fixed truth”) are inaccurate and unsustainable, and outlines better ways of orienting toward questions of meaning in life.
-This was the gateway for a lot of people in eG.
+Meaningness gives clear, accessible arguments for why nihilism (“nothing really matters”) and eternalism (“there is a single fixed truth”) are inaccurate and unsustainable, and outlines better ways of orienting around questions of meaning and purpose.
+The way we think about these things is badly broken, and this book explains how and what to do about it.
+I predict people will be reading it generations from now.

 Aro gTer Books